top of page

 India has a large number of trans-femoral (above-knee) amputees who need high-quality yet affordable prostheses to return to near-normal life.
 Current low-cost prostheses such as ‘Jaipur Leg’ use a plaster replica of the residual limb of patients to fabricate a matching socket.
 Stump replication is a cumbersome process that requires skilled technicians, challenges the dignity of patients and often requires rework.

 Study on conventional prosthesis pointed to the need for a patient-customized above-knee prosthesis with better conformance and shorter fabrication time (compared to conventional Jaipur Leg).
-Design goals and requirements focused on four areas:

 Screenshot 2020-10-24 194629 (1)_edited.jpg